powsybl/powsybl-tutorials/docs/loadflow.md

 ## Import the network from an XML IIDM file
 Now we are going to write the main Java class of this tutorial.
 In `loadflow/src/main/java/com/powsybl/tutorials/loadflow/`, create a class `LoadFlowTutorial.java`.
-Don't forget to specify the package:
+Remember to specify the package:
 ```java
 package com.powsybl.tutorials.loadflow;
 ```